-- Emails supports searching for individual addresses, domains, or subdomains. - Credit Cards supports searching for individual addresses or BINs. - Cryptocurrencies supports searching for the following types: Bitcoin, Ethereum, Monero, Litecoin, Dash, ZCash.
+Emails supports searching for individual addresses, domains, or subdomains.

+Credit Cards supports searching for individual addresses or BINs.

+- Cryptocurrencies supports searching for the following types: Bitcoin, Ethereum, Monero, Litecoin, Dash, ZCash.
 The types have been validated by DarkOwl Vision.
-Cryptocurrency wallet types not in this list can continue to be found with regular expressions. - CVEs supports searching for the following formats: - By full CVE-ID, i.e. CVE-2022-12345 (finds specific known CVE, using the CVE prefix) - By CVE-ID, i.e. 2022-12345 (finds specific known CVE, without the CVE prefix) - By Year only, i.e. 2022 (finds all CVEs from that year) - IP Addresses supports searching for the following formats: IPv4, IPv6/IPv6 compressed, and CIDR ranges for both IPv4 and IPv6. - Social Security Numbers supports the following format: 123-45-6789 (with hyphens).
+Cryptocurrency wallet types not in this list can continue to be found with regular expressions. - CVEs supports searching for the following formats: - By full CVE-ID, i.e. CVE-2022-12345 (finds specific known CVE, using the CVE prefix) - o By CVE-ID, i.e. 2022-12345 (finds specific known CVE, without the CVE prefix) - o By Year only, i.e. 2022 (finds all CVEs from that year) - IP Addresses supports searching for the following formats: IPv4, IPv6/IPv6 compressed, and CIDR ranges for both IPv4 and IPv6.
+Note: When we find and extract IP addresses in the text of a document, we store them as an IP address object rather than a string (all of our other tokenized entities are strings).
+This allows for more search flexibility, such as searching for CIDR ranges.
+However, since the IP address being searched is not a string/text, they are not able to be highlighted when searching this way. - Social Security Numbers supports the following format: 123-45-6789 (with hyphens).